Do you follow your favorite brands on social media? I bet you follow at least five. I probably follow at least fifty.

 The metrics we’ll use to establish our success are the reach of our posts and referrals in Google Analytics to see how many people want to visit our website and/or buy our subscription after seeing our content on social media.

 That was the major rundown of what you need to have as a startup for social media marketing.
 However, there are numerous other things you can do to improve your strategy like:

-Creating custom profile and cover photos for your brand that you post on all social media accounts to keep a consistency - this way, your audience will easily recognize you;
+- Create a custom profile and cover photos for your brand that you post on all social media accounts to keep consistency – this way, your audience will easily recognize you;

 The extra stuff we need to do is:

 - Add social buttons to the website and blog;

 Create a profile and cover photos;